treaties-ai/local-scanner-mcp/README.md

 A Model Context Protocol (MCP) server for scanning local code and localhost URLs.
 This server provides tools for validating code, capturing screenshots, and analyzing web pages running on localhost.

+## Overview

+The Local Scanner MCP Server extends AI assistants' capabilities to interact with locally running web applications and code files.
+It bridges the gap between AI and local development environments, enabling AI assistants to:

+- Test and debug locally running web applications
+- Capture screenshots for visual verification
+- Lint code files to ensure quality and standards compliance
+- Validate HTML for accessibility and standards compliance

+This server is particularly useful for developers working with AI assistants like Cline (VSCode) or Cascade (WindSurf) who want to leverage AI capabilities for local development tasks.

 ## Features

 The server provides the following tools: